HESHAM47GAMAL/Embedded_sysytem_project_learn/Interface_P1/1.IO Ports/Eclipse_WS/README.md

 <p>7-segment common anode connect to first 4 pins in PORTC </p>
 <p>if switch pressed increase number appear in 7-seg until max then make overflow</p>

+## Challenge-3
+<p>Connect two push button to pin 0 & 1 in PORTA using pull down </p>
+<p>Connect 7-seg common anode to first 4 pins of PORTD </p>
+<p>if B1 pressed increase number displayed in 7-seg and if number reach maximum do nothing</p>
+<p>if B2 pressed decrease number displayed in 7-seg and if number reach minimum do nothing</p>